shivanshdave/2020-432/projects/project1/approved_proposals.md

 Status Report as of 2020-02-25 at 10:45 AM | Proposals | Investigators
 :--------------------------------------- | ----: | ----:
 **[Approved Proposals](https://github.com/THOMASELOVE/2020-432/blob/master/projects/project1/approved_proposals.md#proposals-dr-love-has-approved)**  | **33** | **43**
-  Approved with a title | 32 | 42
-  *Approved but still needs a title* | 1 | 1
 **[Not Yet Approved](https://github.com/THOMASELOVE/2020-432/blob/master/projects/project1/approved_proposals.md#proposals-not-yet-approved)** | **4** | **5**
   Dr. Love awaits your next revision | 4 | 5
   Revision on Canvas, awaiting Dr. Love's Review | 0 | 0

 ## Proposals Dr. Love has Approved

-Proposals approved by Dr. Love have a grade of 10 [posted on Canvas with my feedback](https://canvas.case.edu/), and in the table below.
+- Proposals approved by Dr. Love are tabulated below and have a grade of 10 [on Canvas with my feedback](https://canvas.case.edu/).

-- If your approved project is listed below as *unnamed*, please email a new title (maximum 85 characters, including spaces) to `431-help` with the subject heading: **Project 1 Proposal New Title** at your earliest convenience.
+- If you want to change the title listed below, email a new title (maximum 85 characters, including spaces) to `431-help` with the subject heading: **Project 1 Proposal New Title** at your earliest convenience.

 Code | Investigator(s) | Title
 --------: | :-------------------------: | -------------------------------------------------------------------------------------